 This new rail line, from Elbasan to Pogradec on Lake Ohrid, would be the continuation of the proposed new line Tirana – Elbasan.
 It would parallel the existing line along the Shkumbin valley, which can not be substantially upgraded.

-The new line would form part of a high-speed route, from Tirana (Tiranë) and Elbasan, south-east to Athina (Athens) and Thessaloníki.
+The new line could form part of a high-speed route, from Tirana (Tiranë) and Elbasan, south-east to Athina (Athens) and Thessaloníki.
 A single isolated high-speed line (HSL) over this route is not logical, because there is no existing rail network between Lake Ohrid and Thessaly.
 In its absence, the new lines would have some regional and inter-regional functions.
 The line beyond Pogradec is not considered here: more on that later.

 The existing line follows the Shkumbin river valley, as far as to Qukës.
 At Elbasan, the valley is broad, but after 10 km, it narrows to a gorge.
 About 40 km further, the line leaves this valley.
 It climbs to a small basin at Përrenjas, and from there to the larger basin of Lake Ohrid.